Thomson Reuters Elite Wins Charity Partnership: Short Term Award at the 2013 Business Charity Awards

 Where from?
 Where now? can be viewed online at www.wherefromwherenow.org.uk.
 Part of the exhibition is currently on view at Morden Hall Park, south London, until the end of June.

 The Business Charity Awards recognise the outstanding contribution made by businesses in the UK to good causes.
 They are run by Third Sector magazine, with the support of CAF, the Charities Aid Foundation.
 The award is presented for the best partnership between a company and a charity that has lasted up to a year and a half.

 About a quarter of St Mungo's 1,700 clients are women, and the charity has a three year strategy to improve its own women's services.
 In June 2012 St Mungo's launched an 18 month campaign, Rebuilding Shattered Lives, to raise awareness about women's homelessness, share good practice and drive lasting improvements to services across sectors.

 For more information contact Gemma Hollingshead, St Mungo's, on 020 8762 5570, firstname.lastname@example.org

 Thomson Reuters Elite is part of the Legal business of Thomson Reuters and offers an end-to-end enterprise business management solution that allows law firms and professional services organizations to run all operational aspects of their firms including business development, risk management, client and matter management, and financial management.
 For more information, visit Elite.

 Thomson Reuters is the world's leading source of intelligent information for businesses and professionals.
 We combine industry expertise with innovative technology to deliver critical information to leading decision makers in the financial and risk, legal, tax and accounting, intellectual property and science and media markets, powered by the world's most trusted news organization.
-With headquarters in New York and major operations in London and Eagan, Minnesota, Thomson Reuters employs more than 60,000 people and operates in over 100 countries.
+Thomson Reuters shares are listed on the Toronto and New York Stock Exchanges.
 For more information, go to Thomson Reuters.